Buffer life cycle

 What raw materials?

-They also contain a more or less important part of cotton.
+They also contain a more or less significant proportion of cotton.
 The cultivation of this plant is one of the most polluting there is.
-It alone requires 25% of the pesticides used in the world while it represents only 2.5% of cultivated areas.
-In addition, it takes 10,000 liters of water to produce just one kilogram of cotton.
+It alone requires 25% of the pesticides used in the world even though it only represents 2.5% of cultivated areas.
+In addition, it takes 10,000 liters of water to produce just one kilo of cotton.

-In addition to the ecological bill, there is also the energy cost due to transport, cotton being grown mainly in China, India and Africa.
+Added to the ecological bill is also the energy cost due to transport, cotton being grown mainly in China, India and Africa.

 Presence of substances harmful to the environment

 When manufacturing tampons, chlorine is used to bleach the raw material.
-This operation leaves residues of dioxin in the final product, a chemical compound that is as toxic to women's health as it is to the environment.
-After using the buffer, these dioxins contaminate land and sea environments, sometimes ending up… on our plates!
-This is rather worrying, as prolonged exposure to this poison has been shown to cause cancers and disruption of the immune system, among other things.
+This operation leaves dioxin residues in the final product, a chemical compound as toxic to women's health as it is to the environment.
+After using the tampon, these dioxins contaminate terrestrial and marine environments, sometimes ending up… on our plate!
+This is rather worrying, as prolonged exposure to this poison has been shown to cause cancer and disruption of the immune system, among other things.

 Disposable protections = polluting waste

-During her lifetime, each woman throws on average between 10,000 and 15,000 sanitary protections in the trash.
+Over the course of her life, each woman throws away on average between 10,000 and 15,000 sanitary protection products in the trash.
 However, it takes 500 years for a tampon to disappear.
-Synthetic viscose degrades very poorly and falls into the category of microplastics now present in all ecosystems, especially on the seabed.
-It is estimated that more than 8 million tons are released into the sea annually, causing the death of millions of fish, marine mammals and other living organisms.
+Synthetic viscose degrades very poorly and falls into the category of microplastics now present in all ecosystems, particularly in the seabed.
+It is estimated that more than 8 million tonnes are discharged into the sea annually, causing the death of millions of fish, marine mammals and other living organisms.

 Packaging and applicators